morpho-org/morpho-optimizers-rewards/README.md

 - fetch all the transactions completed during the epoch
 - distribute rewards by following the per-user, per-market distribution rule (see below)
 - build the [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) of the rewards distribution

-The output is visible in the `ages` directory.

 ### Per-market distribution rule